EspressoLogicCafe/Examples/Amazon-Dynamo-DB-DataSource-Provider-Sample/README.md

 The following set of *.js files are aimed at providing users with a sample code to create Amazon DynamoDB data source provider.
 Please note this is just a partial example addressing basic CRUD operation to DynamoDB using LAC 5.0.
 Customers are expected to use this example, extend and own it.

-This API example works with Live API Creator 5.0 and above.
+This API example works with Live API Creator 5.1 and 5.2 only.

 To use this example, follow the below steps: